ZANSIN-sec/ZANSIN/documents/MINIQUEST.md

 # Mission

-When initiating this scenario, cyber attacks and game cheating behaviors will be directed towards the online game servers that you must manage.
+When initiating this excercise, cyber attacks and game cheating behaviors will be directed towards the online game servers that you must manage.

 In an online game where cyber attacks and cheating behaviors are prevalent, such as data tampering on the online game server, service interruptions, and frequent cheating incidents, legitimate users decrease, resulting in an inability to generate profits.